acmoles/portfolio/portfolio/projects/ecosia.md

 <figcaption>

 I led design of the accounts beta release, enabling users to save and share their personal impact counter across devices.
 Our hypothesis was that already engaged users would love this feature.
-We found demand was so high, users outside our testing region began clamouring to be included in the pilot.
+We found demand was so high that users outside our testing region began clamouring to be included in the pilot.

 </figcaption>
 </div>